bowenyu066/bowenyu066.github.io/_pages/about.md

   - /about.html
 ---

+## NEWS

+**A beta version of my website is now available at [bowen-yu-personal.github.io](https://bowen-yu-personal.github.io/index.html)!
+Please check it out and let me know if you have any feedback!**

 ## About me

 Hello!
 I’m an undergraduate at MIT, Class of 2027, double-majoring in Physics (Course 8) and Artificial Intelligence (Course 6-4).
 Before transferring to MIT, I studied physics for a year at Peking University, which gave me a strong foundation in the field.